codatio/codat-docs/docs/integrations/commerce/paypal/test-paypal.md

 ---
 title: "Test your PayPal Integration"
-description: "Test your PayPal integration by pulling sandbox data to a test company"
+description: "Test your PayPal integration by reading sandbox data to a test company"
 sidebar_label: Testing
 unlisted: true
 ---